 But the Word is about Yeshua, not Moses.
 As such, He is telling them to trust what He is speaking to them, as they trust God.
 Yeshua’s words testify about Himself, not about Moses.
 This is why at no time do we see Yeshua upholding the Law of Moses as His banner.

 The word He was given was the message about Himself, Yeshua.
 They speak of unity with God, not the Law.
-And not through the law either.
+And not through the works of the law either.
 Yeshua’s words speak of His works, not our works of the Law.
 They speak of what He does and observes.
 And the implications it has on us.
 We believe His words, and works, and we are united as One with God through Yeshua.
 Not united as One with the Law so as to observe it fully.

-He’s giving Torah, new Torah, the fullness there of.
+He’s giving Torah, the fullness there of.
 He is the prophet Moses spoke of in Deut 18.
 And He is speaking to those who are given Him.
 If they don’t listen to the commands, they die.
 But God has kept them for Him.
 And none perished, but the one destine to.

 I find it interesting how Yeshua here states they know where He is going and how to get there.
 Thomas seems to disagree but Yeshua reminds him that: